 5 The normal meaning of the Greek word here, ανωθεν, is precisely 'from above', and I see no reason to reject that meaning (although the secondary meaning 'from the beginning' is possible).
+The more so since in the prior verse he already used the normal phrase, απ αρχης, that means 'from the beginning'.
 I take it that Luke is claiming divine inspiration, up front.

 6 In fact, with a few exceptions Luke's narrative is in chronological sequence, and as a physician he doubtless valued precision.

 7 Given Luke's stated purpose in writing, his account needs to be historically accurate.
 Note that Theophilus had already received some instruction.